-Unitil Energy - Major Storm Cost Reserve Recovery -On April 26, 2024 Unitil Energy filed a request with the NHPUC to increase its Storm Reserve Adjustment Factor effective June 1, 2024.
+Unitil Energy - Major Storm Cost Reserve Recovery - On April 26, 2024, Unitil Energy filed a request with the NHPUC to increase its Storm Reserve Adjustment Factor effective June 1, 2024.
 The increase would allow the Company to recover the under-collected Major Storm Cost Reserve (MSCR) balance as of December 31, 2023 of approximately \$3.7 million plus \$0.2 million of projected carrying costs over a three-year period.
+On May 31, 2024, the NHPUC approved the Company's request, subject to further investigation and reconciliation.
 This matter remains pending.

 Fitchburg - Grid Modernization - On July 1, 2021, Fitchburg submitted its Grid Modernization Plan (GMP) to the MDPU.
 The GMP includes a five-year strategic plan, including a plan for the full deployment of advanced metering functionality, and a four-year short-term investment plan, which focuses on foundational investments to facilitate the interconnection and integration of distributed energy resources, optimizing system performance through command and control and self-healing measures, and optimizing system demand by facilitating consumer price-responsiveness.
 On October 7, 2022, the MDPU issued a "Track 1" Order approving a budget cap of \$9.3 million through 2025 for previously deployed or preauthorized grid modernization investments.
 On November 30, 2022, the MDPU issued its "Track 2" Order addressing new technologies and Advanced Metering Infrastructure (AMI) proposals.
 The MDPU preauthorizes a four-year \$1.5 million budget for Fitchburg's additional grid-facing investments.
 Any spending over the total budget cap is not eligible for targeted cost recovery through its Grid Modernization Factor (GMF), and instead, may be recovered by the Company in a base distribution rate proceeding subsequent to a prudency finding by the MDPU in a GMF filing or term review Order.
 The MDPU also preauthorized the Company's AMI meter replacement investments, with a budget of \$11.2 million through 2025.
-Additionally, the MDPU provided preliminary approval for the Company's customer engagement and experience and data sharing platform investments, with a combined budget of \$2.3 million through 2025.
-The Company may recover eligible costs incurred for preauthorized grid-facing investments and customer-facing investments that will be made during the 2022-2025 GMP term through the GMFs, subject to certain modifications to the Company's GMF tariff and a final prudence review.
+Additionally, the MDPU provided preliminary approval for the Company may recover eligible costs incurred for preauthorized grid-facing investments, and experience and data sharing platform investments, and customer-facing investments that will be made during the 2022-2025 GMP term through the GMFs, subject to certain modifications to the Company's GMF tariff and a final prudence review.
 On March 31, 2023, the Company submitted an AMI opt-out tariff with full support of proposed opt-out fees in compliance with the Track 2 Order.
+The MDPU approved the tariff on April 7, 2023.

-The MDPU approv discontinuation of the meter technology upon which the Company's initial AMI plan relied, the Company reported that it will need to replace its meters with a new meter technology and to implement a new communications system.
+On April 24, 2023, Fitchburg submitted its 2022 Grid Modernization Plan Annual Report to the MDPU.
+Among other things, the Company explained a modification to its implementation of the AMI plan that the MDPU preauthorized in D.P.U.
+21-82.
+Due to a discontinuation of the meter technology upon which the Company's initial AMI plan relied, the Company reported that it will need to replace its meters with a new meter technology and to implement a new communications system.
 On May 31, 2023, the MDPU issued an Order indicating its intent to explore the impact of the discontinuation and determine the appropriate next steps outside the GMF proceeding.
 On April 15, 2024, the Company submitted its annual Grid Modernization Filing seeking recovery of costs related to grid modernization investments placed into service in 2023.
 In connection with this filing, the Company submitted a request for preauthorization of communications systems and head end system investments that will be implemented in connection with the Company's advanced metering infrastructure replacement project.
 The matter remains pending.